ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 coat of this ever the timber, and
 there is not a man that will live to
 see it rotten.&quot; Cor.
 Western Rural.
 How to Dky Tomatoes.
-W
+We
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_homer_ver01:data:sn88061082:00212470314:1873031501:0252/pct:14.294015,75.344444,9.819872,11.588889/!600,600/0/default.jpg"/>
 </td>